The Midnight Club's Trailer Teases A Perfectly Terrifying Spooky Season Show

 The Midnight Club Trailer

-Like most of Flanagan’s Netflix series, fans only got confirmation of what The Mightnight Club was going to be about when the trailer arrived.
-In it, all the club members are introduced, as is their creed: “To those before.
+Like most of Flanagan’s Netflix series, fans only got confirmation of what The Mightnight Club was going to be about when the teaser arrived.
+In it, all eight club members are introduced, as is their creed: “To those before.
 To those after.
 To us now.
 And to those beyond.
 Seen or unseen.
 Here but not here.”

 The Midnight Club Cast